-Classroom Concerns or Complaints (e.g. grades received; improper dismissals; unprofessional behavior)
+Classroom Concerns or Complaints (e.g., grades received, improper dismissals, unprofessional behavior)

-- Student discusses concern or complaint with the instructor. - Instructor provides a response (allow up to 5 days if investigation is required). - Complaints unresolved by the instructor or for which the response is unacceptable must be described in writing by the student and submitted to the department chair. - The chair properly logs and investigates the matter and provides a written response to the student within ten days. - Issues that are still unresolved must be submitted by the student to the school dean. - The dean provides the final written response within ten days, which may be done with committee input and/or in consultation with higher level administrators.
+- Student discusses concern or complaint with the instructor. - Instructor responds (allow up to five days if investigation is required). - Complaints unresolved by the instructor or for which the response is unacceptable must be described in writing by the student and submitted to the department chair. - The chair properly logs and investigates the matter and provides a written response to the student within ten days. - Issues that are still unresolved must be submitted by the student to the school dean. - The dean provides the final written response within ten days, which may be done with committee input and/or in consultation with higher-level administrators.

-Other Academic Concerns or Complaints (e.g. academic advisement or academic regulations)
+Other Academic Concerns or Complaints (e.g., academic advisement or academic regulations)

-- Student discusses the concern or complaint with the academic advisor - The advisor provides a response (allow up to 5 days if an investigation is needed), or refers it to the appropriate official/body, e.g. department chair or Academic Standards Committee, for response within 20 days.
-The appropriate official/body returns the response to the advisor and the advisor returns it to the student. - Unresolved concerns or complaints must be submitted in writing by the student to the school dean.
+- Student discusses the concern or complaint with the academic advisor - The advisor responds (allow up to 5 days if an investigation is needed) or refers it to the appropriate official/body, e.g., department chair or Academic Standards Committee, for a response within 20 days.
+The appropriate official/body returns the response to the advisor, and the advisor returns it to the student. - Unresolved concerns or complaints must be submitted in writing by the student to the school dean.